wzw3296/CycleGAN-CV2-model/README.md

 # CycleGAN-CV2-model
-you should put your data in /data folder first.
+We did not reserve our pre-trained model in github.(Because our model is not sufficiently trained, if you want to get the best performance, you can change the epoch size in train.py. you should put your data in /data folder first.
+What we put in/data folder is some test data.)

 STEP 1: